← Back to Blog

 The traditional agency model isn't built for that.
 It's built for big projects with big budgets.
 And when you're a small business trying to squeeze into that model, you end up paying for a lot of things you don't actually need.

-There's another way to do this: monthly website plans.
+There's another way to do this: simple one-off website pricing.

-Instead of paying thousands upfront and then juggling hosting, maintenance, and support separately, you pay one monthly fee that covers everything:
+Instead of paying thousands upfront to an agency and then juggling hosting, maintenance, and support separately, you pay one affordable price and own your website outright:

 • Website design and build